 Changes were made to the Tax Credit regulations to protect tax credit claimants from residential landlord changes.

-Over 2.9 million web users reached across our four websites.
+Over 2.9 million web users were reached across our four websites.

-LITRG mentioned in the Work and Pensions Committee Concentrix report 45 times.
+LITRG was mentioned in the Work and Pensions Committee Concentrix report 45 times.

 Improving housing availability